bitwarden/help/_articles/importing/import-from-chrome.md

 tags: [import, chrome, opera, vivaldi, edge]
 ---

 Importing your data from Google Chrome into Bitwarden is easy.

-{% note %}
+{% callout info %}
 The process is exactly the same for Opera, Microsoft Edge (Chromium), Brave and Vivaldi browser users.
-{% endnote %}
+{% endcallout %}

 ## Export your Chrome passwords (Desktop)